RikkiS0105/Codecademy-GitHub-Practice/Readme.txt

 resets till the staging area/for commit.
 Use Checkout to change the file in the working directory to the one pulled from commit.

+But it seems to work only if you go one step down.
+After that, if you try and recommit the file to GitHub it gives you an error that -

+'Failed to push .....rejected because the tip of your current branch is behind its remote counterpart.
+Integrate (e.g. git push etc...) and try again.'